Brookville Lake

 Eagle Creek

 Eagle Creek Reservoir is approximately 1,350 sq acres (5.5 sq km) in size.
-Although there may be others but anglers can expect
+It offers a variety of fish species, including Brow

 ...